 - A. Purpose.
 Historic preservation incentives increase the potential for historically designated properties to be used, protected, renovated, and preserved.
 Incentives make preservation more attractive to owners of locally designated structures because they provide flexibility and economic opportunities. - B. Eligibility for Historic Preservation Incentives.
-All exterior alterations of designated structures and new construction in historic and conservation districts are eligible for historic preservation incentives if the exterior alteration or new construction has received a certificate of appropriateness from the Historic Review Board per OCMC 17.50.110(c). - C. Incentives Allowed.
+All exterior alterations of designated structures and new construction in historic and conservation districts are eligible for historic preservation

+- incentives if the exterior alteration or new construction has received a certificate of appropriateness from the Historic Review Board per OCMC 17.50.110(c). - C. Incentives Allowed.
 The dimensional standards of the underlying zone as well as for accessory buildings (OCMC 17.54.100) may be adjusted to allow for compatible development if the expansion or new construction is approved through historic design review. - D. Process.
 The applicant must request the incentive at the time of application to the Historic Review Board.

 Finding: Not Applicable.
 The majority of the site where the development will occur is zoned "I" Institutional, OCMC § 17.39.050.B states "Minimum required setbacks: Twenty-five feet from property line except when the development is adjacent to a public right-of-way.
 When adjacent to a public right-of-way, the minimum setback is zero feet and the maximum setback is five feet."
-The proposed buildings meet the dimensional standards for the Institutional Zoning District.
-No preservation incentives are proposed.
+The other portion of the zoning district, not zoned "I" is zone R-6 Single-Family Dwelling District, and none of the alteration and redevelopment within the R-6 zoned portion of the site will occur within the setbacks of the zoning district.
+The proposed buildings meet the dimensional standards for the Institutional and R-6 Zoning District.
+No preservation incentives have been proposed.